debops/debops/docs/ansible/roles/debops.docker_server/getting-started.rst

 Ansible’s inventory.
 Upstream Docker is installed on Debian Stretch by default, since this release does not provide included Docker packages.

-If :ref:`debops.pki` was configured on the host, Docker will automatically listen on its TCP port for incoming TLS connections, which is by default blocked by the :program:`ferm` firewall.
-If you don't use a firewall or have it disabled, you might want to set :envvar:`docker_server__tcp` to ``False`` to disable this behavior.
+A Docker server managed by DebOps does not listen on any TCP ports by default.
+You can set :envvar:`docker_server__tcp` to ``True`` if you need remote access to the Docker server.
+You will also need to tweak your firewall in this case, which is easily done with :envvar:`docker_server__tcp_allow`.
+It is recommended to use the :ref:`debops.pki` role to secure the connection between the client and the Docker server.

 Docker manages its own network bridge and :command:`iptables` entries.
 On hosts that don't use upstream Docker packages, the :program:`ferment` Python script